 - Supervise support staff and ensure proper execution of contracts.

-What Skills Do You Need to Work as a Securities & Commodities Trader?
+Skills Needed to be a Securities & Commodities Trader

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.